 We often arrange visiting class coaches to improve the racing and boat tuning skills.

-During the year we hold the following informal training sessions:
+We hold the following informal training sessions:

 Single Hander Training